hyling/kean.github.io/_posts/2017-11-10-codable-tips-and-tricks.markdown

 # 4. Less Verbose Manual Decoding

-In the previous example we had to implement a custom initializer `init(from decoder: Decoder) throws` which turned out [pretty verbose](https://bugs.swift.org/browse/SR-6063).
-Fortunately, there are a few ways to make it more terse.
+In the previous example, we had to implement a custom initializer `init(from decoder: Decoder) throws` which turned out [pretty verbose](https://bugs.swift.org/browse/SR-6063).
+Fortunately, there are a few ways to make it terser.

 ## 4.1.
 Getting Rid of Explicit Type Parameters